nicolevanderhoeven/kardinal/README.md

 **Note:** Update the email in the compose file (`nicole@nicolevanderhoeven.com`) to your actual email for Let's Encrypt notifications.

+**Important:** If you encounter Docker API version errors with Traefik's Docker provider, you can use file-based configuration instead.
+See the "File-based Configuration" section below.

 ### Docker Deployment (Recommended)

 If using Docker with `docker-compose.yml`, Traefik labels are already configured.
 Just ensure: